slip-slap/slip-slap.github.io/_posts/math/apply/probability_model/2019-09-29-math-apply-probability-model-definition.md

 {% include JB/setup %}

+#### 1 Probability space
+First we define two concept: *sample space* and *event*.

-#### Sample space
+##### 1.1 Sample space
-1. Definition: A sample space is any set that lists all possible outcomes(or, responses) of some unknown experiment or situation.
+A sample space is any set that lists all possible outcomes(or, responses) of some unknown experiment or situation.
 - The *outcomes* refer to the distinct experiments outcomes.
 - Once an experiment is well-defined, The collection of all outcomes is called the **Sample space**.
 - We note a sample space with $\Omega$.

+##### 1.2 Event
-2. Event Definition: In the case of a finite sample space, every subset of the sample space is called an event.
-- A subset containint exactly one element is called an elementary event.
+In the case of a finite sample space, every subset of the sample space is called an event.
+A subset containint exactly one element is called an elementary event.

 #### 2. Random Variable